yilihong/alf/about/index.md

 comments: false
 ---

 <center><a href="https://alfstudio.club"><b>ALF Studio</b></a> is a premium customized keyboard designer and manufacturer.
-Master-Dash, the lead designer and head of the studio, has garnered international reputation with products such as ALF X1, X2, X3 Renova, and the latest DC60.
-Join our [Discord](https://discord.gg/YXRPs4) discussion.</center>
+Master-Dash, the lead designer and head of the studio, has garnered international reputation with products such as ALF X1, X2, X3 Renova, and the latest DC60.</center>

 ## Featured Businesses
 * Keyboard CNC machining